 The provision of this section extends the ambit of protection provided to the well-known trademarks.
-According to this clause, well-known trademarks are to be recognised and protected across all the classes of goods and services.
-Relevant portion of the section has been reproduced herein:
+According to this clause, well-known trademarks are to be recognized and protected across all the classes of goods and services.
+A relevant portion of the section has been reproduced herein:

 ii.
 11 (6) Factors taken into consideration while determining the trademark as well-known